gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0.markdown

 ## Swift Compiler Issues

-The Swift compiler will often complain about a `then`.
-First thing is to specify the closure return types:
+The Swift compiler will often error with `then`.
+To figure out the issue first try specifying the full signature for your closures:

 {% highlight swift %}
 foo.then {